 Additional Restrictions Grant (Discretionary) (ARG)

-We are also providing discretionary support for businesses affected by the lockdown and tier restrictions.
-This scheme covers the period from the November National Lockdown (5 November to 1 December 2020) onwards.
+We are also providing discretionary support for businesses affected by the lockdown and ongoing restrictions.
+This scheme covers the period from 1 April 2021 onwards.

 Our scheme will help those businesses that:

 - have been forced to close but don't have a business rates liability because they are not separately rated (for example market traders or shared accommodation where the landlord pays the business rates), or they are in the council tax list (such as B&Bs).